Andrew Fluegelman

 Andrew Cardozo Fluegelman (November 27, 1943 – c.
-July 6, 1985) was a publisher, photographer, programmer and attorney best known as a pioneer of what is now known as the shareware business model for software marketing.
+July 6, 1985) was an American publisher, photographer, programmer and attorney best known as a pioneer of what is now known as the shareware business model for software marketing.
 He was also the founding editor of both PC World and Macworld and the leader of the 1970s New Games movement, which advocated the development of noncompetitive games.

 Early life

 Fluegelman was raised in White Plains, New York.
 He graduated from Yale University in 1969.

 Career

 Attorney

 Following graduation, Fluegelman worked in Midtown Manhattan before moving to California and working for a law firm in San Francisco.
 He was admitted to the State Bar of California in January 1971.
 He resigned in 1972 without any particular plan about his future.

 Writing

 The following year, Fluegelman started working for the Whole Earth Catalog, a job that lasted for about a year.
 During that time, he separated from his wife and starting living in Sausalito, California.
 At one point, he fasted for 49 days, drinking only water.

 He started writing and publishing books, such as San Francisco Free and Easy and The New Games Book.
+By 1981 he had published about 15 books, and began writing computer software reviews, the first being for EasyWriter.